 ], options)

-An instance of WSGIApplication is a callable that respond to standard WSGI call.
+An instance of WSGIApplication is a callable that responds to the standard WSGI call.
 This callable is passed to application/web server.
-Here is an integration example with web server from python standard wsgiref package:
+Here is an integration example with the web server from python standard wsgiref package:

 try: